Large mass minimizers for isoperimetric problems with integrable nonlocal potentials: Stability of the ball

 \end{prp}

 \begin{proof} Since the unit ball is a minimizer of the perimeter under volume constraint, it is a volume-constrained stationary set for the perimeter.
-Recall that $\calV_{G_\lambda}$ is maximized by balls under volume constraint, so that $\Per_{G_\lambda}$ is minimized by balls under volume constraint, thus the unit ball is a stationary set for the nonlocal perimeter\footnote{One can also notice from \cref{eq:defnonloccurv} that $H^*_{G,\bbS^{n-1}}$ is constant by symmetry, which directly gives the stationarity of $B_1$ in view of the expression of the first variation of $\calV_{G_\lambda}$ given by \cref{eq:varG}.}.
+As for the nonlocal perimeter, it is not necessarily minimized by the ball, since $G$ is not assumed to be radially nonincreasing.
+However, one can notice from \cref{eq:defnonloccurv} that $H^*_{G,\bbS^{n-1}}$ is constant by symmetry, which directly gives the stationarity of $B_1$ for $\calV_{G_\lambda}$ and thus for $\Per_{G_\lambda}$, in view of \cref{eq:relpercalv} and the expression of the first variation of $\calV_{G_\lambda}$ in \cref{eq:varG}.
+Thus $B_1$ is a stationary set for $\calF_{\gamma,G_\lambda}$.
 Since $B_1$ has a smooth boundary, applying \cref{prp:var2perimkstat} to $\Per_{G_\lambda}$, we find

 for every $X\in C^\infty_c(\Ren;\Ren)$ inducing a volume-preserving flow on $B_1$.\\ Now, we can rewrite \cref{eq:var2vk1} in terms of $\eta_{G,1/\lambda}$ by

 Note that

 does not depend on $x\in\bbS^{n-1}$, since $\eta_{G,1/\lambda}$ is invariant under rotations, thus by Fubini's theorem we find